Need Help Writing or Upholding an Employment Contract?

 - No authority to contract.
 This kind of agreement explicitly states that the employee does not have the power to sign contracts on behalf of the business without the employerâ€™s consent.

 - Termination clauses.
 Most agreements include a clause allowing the employer to terminate the employee for breach of contract and/or other stated reasons.

 - Arbitration clauses.
 This kind of provision obligates employees to settle business disputes through arbitration, rather than litigation.
 An arbitration clause allows an employer to avoid costly lawsuits.

 - Choice of law.
 Employment laws vary from state to state.
 Therefore, some employment contracts include an agreement on which stateâ€™s laws to use in the event of a dispute.

 You may include these kinds of clauses in an employee handbook as well as an employment contract, depending on your business needs.

 Generally, a verbal employment contract is legal and fully enforceable.
 One notable exception is a contract for a term exceeding one year, which must be in writing.
 However, most employers hire employees at-will with no provision for how long the worker will remain at a job.

 However, an oral employment agreement may have drawbacks.
 If a business dispute arises, then you will have no written proof of the terms of your contract.
 You may be able to prove your claim in court, but litigation is costly and time-consuming.
 A written contract, on the other hand, can spare you these expenses.
 Additionally, spelling out the terms of an employment agreement can help you avoid misunderstandings with your new employees.

-Learn More in a Free Consultation with a Chicago Employment Contract Lawyer
+Learn More From Our Chicago Employment Contract Lawyer

 Whether you are just starting a business, expanding an established brand or improving a current business model, the employment contracts you have with your workers are crucial.
 A Chicago contracts attorney can review your situation and advise you when a formal agreement is in your best interest.